eksctl-io/eksctl/README.md

 ### Various notes

 - Rewrite in Go (or maybe Python, as AWS CLI extension)
-- Use named flags instead of postional arguments
+- Use named flags instead of positional arguments
 - Use Cluster API for the sake of GitOps etc (initially CLI only, later offer a controller)
 - Single CloudFormation template (nested stack)
 - Call home (and mention in the readme) - time, cluster type, regions, IP (or hash of) [no need to count deletions]